twitter/rezolus/README.md

 install from source.
 It is critical to know which version of BCC you have installed.
 Rezolus supports multiple versions by utilizing different feature flags at build time.

+Our current policy is to support BCC versions back to the version in the distribution repository for Debian Stable or CentOS 7 (whichever is older) to the most recent version of BCC.

+This policy provides coverage for current stable and testing versions of Debian, Ubuntu, CentOS, Fedora, Arch, and Gentoo.
+Users of other distributions may need to build a supported version of BCC from source.
+See [BCC Installation Guide] for details.

 #### Building